icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Education

--[Education Demographics & Geographic Estimates (EDGE)](https://nces.ed.gov/programs/edge/Home) - EDGE provides access to demographic and school related geographic data such as locations and districts.
+- [Education Demographics & Geographic Estimates (EDGE)](https://nces.ed.gov/programs/edge/Home) - EDGE provides access to demographic and school related geographic data such as locations and districts.

 - [National Center for Educational Statistics](https://nces.ed.gov/datalab/index.aspx) - The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education.
 Their data lab provides access to other 30+ education datasets and provides quick reporting and charting functionality for users.